 Uses for Child Support

-This support maintains a child’s living standard and ensures all their basic needs are cover.
+This support maintains a child’s living standard and ensures all the basic needs are covered.
 Burlington child support says that the money is helpful to pay for necessities like:

 - The child will use food, clothing, toys, books, and furnishings.